Carreau/one-extra-fact/_chapters_en/index.md

     - How can we use formulas to calculate new values in a spreadsheet?
     - Why should all values in a spreadsheet be explicit?
     - How can we debug dependencies in a spreadsheet?
-  - Using Lookup Tables
+  - Using Formulas
+    - How can we calculate sums and running totals?
-    - How can we use a lookup table in a spreadsheet?
+    - How can we filter data using conditional expressions?
-    - How can we use named ranges to make lookup tables more robust?
+    - How can we use named ranges to make formulas more robust?
+    - How can we use lookup tables to calculate derived values?
+  - Quality Control
   - Exporting Data
     - How can we export data from a spreadsheet?
     - What is lost when we export data from a spreadsheet?